css4j/css4j/README.md

 ## In your IDE

-When running the test suite from your IDE, you may want to exclude the {@code Fuzz}
-tag from your JUnit Runner configuration, to avoid bootstrapping the fuzzer each time you run it.
+When running the test suite from your IDE, you may want to exclude the `Fuzz` tag from your JUnit Runner configuration, to avoid bootstrapping the fuzzer each time you run it.